 9.2.4.3.4 BSSID field

 The BSSID field is of the same format as an IEEE 802 MAC address.
-When dot11OCBActivated is false,
+When dot11OCBActivated is false and dot11MeshActivated is false,

 this field uniquely identifies each BSS.
 This field, in an infrastructure BSS, is the MAC address currently in